Don't be scared off!

 Your Task

-You will be working with the ED descriptions that appear on the images.
-These descriptions will show all the streets within each ED.
+You will be working with ED descriptions and maps that appear on the images.
+These resources should show all the streets within each ED.
 Your job is simply to transcribe these streets.
 And we will provide you with a data-entry tool to make that transcription easier.
-That tool can be found at http://stevemorse.org/census/edtemplate.html.
+That tool can be found here.

 Format of ED Descriptions